confluentinc/examples/ccloud/docs/beginner-cloud.rst

            lcc-zno83 | datagen_ccloud_pageviews | RUNNING | source |

    b.
-Delete the connector using the ID:
+Delete the connector, referencing the connector ID from the previous step:

       .. code-block:: bash